buck-co/buck-basics/README.md

 ### Operations

 Operations are an extension of our Scriptable Object variable systems that allow you to execute some common operations upon a subset of our Variable types.
 It approximates writing a single line of code while being entirely editor facing and requiring no actual scripting.
 The three supported operations are as follows:
-*BoolOperation
+* BoolOperation
-..*Set To and Toggle
+  * Set To and Toggle
-*NumberOperation
+* NumberOperation
-..*Set To, Addition, Subtraction, Multiplication, Division, Pow ..*If acting on an IntVariable supports rounding: RoundToInt, FloorToInt, and CeilToInt *VectorOperation
+  * Set To, Addition, Subtraction, Multiplication, Division, Pow
+  * If acting on an IntVariable supports rounding: RoundToInt, FloorToInt, and CeilToInt
+* VectorOperation
-..*Set To, Addition, Subtraction, Scalar Multiplication, Scalar Division
+  * Set To, Addition, Subtraction, Scalar Multiplication, Scalar Division

+Every Operation has a BoolReference RaiseEvent field that if true, will raise the GameEvent of the A variable in the operation and notify all of its listeners of the change.
+Typically this is the behaviour you want, but in special situations you may want to change this to false to "silently" edit a variable.

 To use an Operation, create a new field for a single Operation or a collection of muliple Operations with the following:
 ```cs